Acid-Free/bgh-cp1-exam/notes.md

 ## Misc

+- [ ] Show age instead of date of birth in patient dashboard

 ## Refactors

 - [ ] Add and edit patient content is the same, reuse as component
 - [ ] Separate patient and admission mutation logic from markup
+- [ ] Move `confirm delete patient` prompt to store

 ## Issues